aornt/blabel2/README.md

 Create a new printer in cups with the RAW profile (or ASCII text)

-install the rpm package from blabel add the files from blabel2 as described in LOCATION further on in this readme
+install the rpm package from blabel add the files and directories from blabel2 as described in LOCATION further on in this readme

 # LABEL PRINTING WORKFLOW